alasco-tech/alasco-tech.github.io/_posts/2023-01-13-accessible-labels-and-where-to-find-them.md

 ## The problem

-At some point in your career as a web engineer, you probably displayed some kind of number with a context behind it.
-After all, it would be quite weird to show the number `42` without any explication.
+At some point in your career as a web engineer, you probably displayed some kind of number with some context behind it.
+After all, it would be quite weird to show the number `42` without any explanation.
 What is 42?

 We can be speaking about 10 double quarter pounders, 75% annual inflation or 1 banana.
-Instead of keep throwing numbers and their units of measurements, I raise you a more common, day to day example: € 6,50.
+Instead of continuing to throw numbers and their units of measurements, I raise you a more common, day to day example: € 6,50.
 If you are reading this, your mind probably parsed that as **six euros and fifty cents.** By the way, that’s what my favourite chicken kebab costs 🌯.
 That is pretty easy, right?
 You might wonder how screen readers perform?
 Well, pretty neat!
 Voice over will read that just like your brain.
 That’s awesome!

 However, not everything in life is nicely-priced kebabs.
 Imagine you are using a web application to measure your CO₂ emissions.
-Something that has been gaining track as of late.
+Something that has been gaining traction as of late.
 How would you read the following `1.500,78 Kg CO₂` (aside: that’s how you measure, generally, CO₂ emissions).
-You probably went **one thousand five hundred and seventy-eight kilograms of carbon dioxide.** A quick run in VoiceOver, throws **one thousand five hundred seventy-eight key ge ce o two**.
+You probably thought **one thousand five hundred and seventy-eight kilograms of carbon dioxide.** A quick run in VoiceOver, throws **one thousand five hundred seventy-eight key gee cee oh two**.

 That’s not a rap verse, VoiceOver, that's a valid unit of measurement!